China displays its military strength in a parade on the 80th anniversary of the end of WWII

 As the parade got underway, U.S. President Donald Trump said on social media that the big question is whether Xi will recognize the contributions of Americans who fought in the war.

-He added: “Please give my warmest regards to Vladimir Putin, and Kim Jong Un, as you conspire against The United States of America.”
+“Please give my warmest regards to Vladimir Putin, and Kim Jong Un, as you conspire against The United States of America," he added.

 The U.S. eyed the gathering of the three leaders warily, as well as a 10-nation summit meeting in China on Monday that brought together Xi, Putin and Indian Prime Minister Narendra Modi.

-Xi, in his remarks, did not mention America by name but expressed his gratitude to foreign countries that helped China resist the Japanese invasion.
+Xi's remarks did not mention the U.S. by name but expressed his gratitude to foreign countries that helped China resist the Japanese invasion.

 A display of military strength for its own people

-Domestically, the commemoration of the anniversary is a way to show how far China has come.
-China was a major front in the war, and millions died in Japan's invasion before and during the conflict.
+Domestically, the commemoration of the anniversary is a way to show the progress made by China, which was a major front in the war where millions died as a result of Japan's invasion.

 The military parade was also a show of strength to boost support for the Communist Party and its leader, Xi, domestically and a way to portray itself as a global alternative to the American-dominated postwar era.